 Within minutes of opening the email, you’ve completed your Christmas shopping, all without having to venture down the rabbit hole of online browsing.
 This is a great result for you, and it’s a great result for the department store.

 This scenario is a company’s ideal marketing outcome - very little resource goes in, and very significant reward comes out.
-With today’s technology, these personalised messages (complete with *insert name* and all) are becoming ever more popular and ever more expected by customers.
+With today’s technology, these personalised messages are becoming ever more popular and ever more expected by customers.
 Companies across the globe therefore want to have the functionality to send tailored messages to their customers in the hopes that it will bring in more business.

 That ability to personalise at scale will be useless, however, if the organisation hasn’t prepared its infrastructure for marketing automation.
 Even worse if on top of that the organisation is biting off more than it can chew rather than taking a phased approach to marketing automation.